xrettle/WFGY/TensionUniverse/BlackHole/Q121_ai_alignment_problem.md

 * `Tension_align(m)` is large when any of these three contributions is large.

-The functional is evaluated only within the admissible encoding class `EncAlign`, so that comparisons across systems and scenarios are meaningful.
+The functional is evaluated only within the admissible encoding class `EncAlign` for this version, so that comparisons across systems and scenarios are meaningful.

 ### 4.2 Alignment as a low tension principle

-At the effective layer, the AI alignment problem can be phrased as:
+At the effective layer, the AI alignment problem can be phrased as follows.

 > Find and maintain families of deployment scenarios and system designs where, under the admissible encoding `EncAlign`, there exist world representing states `m` in `M_align_reg` such that alignment tension `Tension_align(m)` remains within a stable low band across capability scaling and distribution shifts.